 Social businesses are successful businesses - it's time to engage.

-As 2015 is now well underway, its time to think about becoming more social in the year ahead.
-For many digital agencies such as WebTree, 2014 saw the usual rapid development of web-related technologies, as smartphones and tablets continued to change the way half of us used the web, and website design went wide-screen and image-heavy.
+It’s time to think about becoming more social in the year ahead.
+For many digital agencies such as WebTree, recent times have seen the usual rapid development of web-related technologies, as smartphones and tablets continued to change the way half of us used the web, and website design went wide-screen and image-heavy.
 Long gone are the days when we just had to worry about building a website suitable for a desktop monitor; from this year onwards, we now only build responsive websites, to ensure everybody can access them in the correct format for the right device.